of sustainability and development.

 the ethics of economics & business?

-The Think Tank of Young Economists will among others publish a report in the beginning of September on the need for a green stimulus to combat both the economic downturn of the corona crisis and the climate crisis, with the Netherlands as their case study.
+The Think Tank of Young Economists will publish a report on the need for a green stimulus to combat both the economic downturn of the corona crisis and the climate crisis, with the Netherlands as their case study.
 In the report, the authors will discuss

 Finally, they will explore what investment are smart and can help achieve both short term goals as employment and long term goals as sustainability.
-Based on the estimates of the effects of different investment (such as in electric vehicle charging networks, home insulation, and green startups), the Think Tank will present various options as to how the green stimulus package could look like.
+Based on the estimates of the effects of different investment (such as in electric vehicle charging networks, home insulation, and green startups), the Young Economists Think Tank will present various options as to what the green stimulus package could look like.

 Sam de Muijnck is researcher at Our New Economy and chairman of the Future Generations Think Tank.
 Next to this, he is currently writing a book on how to reform economics education together with Joris Tieleman named Economy Studies: A New Vision for Economics Education.
 Earlier Sam was the chairman of the Dutch branch of the international student movement Rethinking Economics.
 He followed his undergraduate economics and honours program at the Radboud University in Nijmegen, interdisciplinary research master at the University of Amsterdam, and his internship with the economic advisors of the Ministry of Finance of the Netherlands.
 Besides his economics activities, Sam is a breakdance teacher and hip-hop artist.